Pooja-Satpathy/Bhasabot/README.md

 > **Multilingual RAG-powered PDF Question Answering — Ask in Hindi,English,Odia,Hinglish,Odilish.**

 BhashaBot lets you upload any PDF document and ask questions about it in your native language.
-It uses **multilingual-e5-small** embeddings for cross-lingual semantic search, **ChromaDB** as a local vector database, and **Google Gemini** for intelligent response generation.
+It uses **multilingual-e5-small** embeddings for cross-lingual semantic search, **ChromaDB** as a local vector database, and **Groq** for intelligent response generation.

 ---